kracr/applied-ethics-ontology/README.md

 For example, given the following real-world motivation scenario:

 _This case refers to the mass addiction to opioid-based painkillers in the US in the early 2000s.
 Bioethics features an applied ethics philosophy called Principlism, which favors the principles of justice, nonmaleficence, beneficence, and autonomy.
 Consider this.
 A doctor, with good intentions, prescribed to a teenage patient thirty tablets of Oxycontin, a powerful painkiller containing oxycodone, a powerful opioid, for post-dental surgery pain.
 They were not fully aware of its addictive nature when taken over prolonged periods of time, and yet prescribed a large dose of the drug against policy so the patient would not have to come to the clinic multiple times.
 However, the continuous intake of the drug led to Opioid Use Disorder (OUD) [45] in the patient.
 Given that the good, short-term consequence was mild (relieving pain), but the bad, long-term consequence was significant (addiction to drugs), the doctor was at fault regardless of his good intentions.
-The doctor violated the principles of responsibility and nonmaleficence while upholding the principle of beneficence.
+The doctor violated the principles of responsibility and nonmaleficence while upholding the principle of beneficence.
 They were responsible for fully knowing the drug before prescribing it and following their duties without breaching any policy._

 The following competency questions may be asked via the ApplE ontology: